Phytosphingosine is derived from animals or made from plant seeds or yeast. Therefore, phytosphingosine can be both – vegan and non-vegan.

 Phytosphingosine supports the skin’s barrier function.
 With its antimicrobial and anti-inflammatory properties, it also treats acne and eczema.
 It is a type of fat that occurs naturally in the skin.
 However, in skincare, it is produced from plant seeds, yeast, or animal fat.
 Therefore, phytosphingosine can be both, vegan and non-vegan.

 The active ingredient is big in anti-aging skincare.
 Although you can’t always be sure of its origin, you can definitely find good quality skincare products with a vegan version.
-To be sure of the composition of your products, ask the manufacturer for additional info.
-Or buy from 100% vegan brands.
+To be sure the composition you are buying is vegan, consider vegan skincare brands.